dataesr/teds/doc_network/teds.md

 ## 1.1 Presentation of IPCC and IPBES: Working Groups and dates

 **The IPCC (Intergovernmental Panel on Climate Change)** assesses scientific information on climate change, providing reports to guide policymakers.
-Between 2021 and 2022, they released the Sixth Assessment Report (AR6) in stages.
+Between 2021 and 2022, they released the Sixth Assessment Report (AR6).
 It has three working groups that represent three main topics :

 - Working Group 1 (WG1) focuses on the **physical science** of climate change.
 - Working Group 2 (WG2) examines climate change impacts, **adaptation**, and vulnerabilities.